 Here's a list of 25 affiliate networks.
 However, my favorites are as follows:

-If you have traffic and rankings in Google, try emailing specific companies to see if they have an affiliate program they don't advertise.
+If you have traffic and rankings in Google, you can email specific companies to see if they have an affiliate program they don't advertise.
 Some brands have exclusive affiliate programs that won't turn up in Google.
 They may recruit on other platforms, or just wait for enthusiastic individuals to contact them to ask.
-This way, they get the cream of the crop, and not a bunch of fake-discount-code websites damaging their brand.

 1) Large Commissions